MultiSafepay/docs/content/payment-methods/dotpay.md

 2. We check your eligibilty and if approved, activate the payment method for your account.
 3. Once approved, sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 4. Go to **Settings**.
-5. To enable the payment method for:
+5. To activate the payment method for:
     - All sites, go to **Payment methods**.
     - A specific site, go to **Website settings**, and click the relevant site.
-6. Select the checkbox for the relevant payment method, and then click **Save changes**.
+6. Select the checkbox for the payment method, and then click **Save changes**.

 > **Support:** If the payment method isn't visible in your dashboard, email <integration@multisafepay.com>